Guest Post Written by Vaikunthanath Das Kaviraj (The Author)

 Since such conditions and circumstances are also promoting fungal diseases, Dulcamara is equally indicated for those effects.
 It is useful in some forms of rust, most fungal diseases caused by dampness and waterlogging will be covered by this remedy.
 Damping off is one of those diseases which affect many seedlings of the Graminae and Leguminosae.
 It may also be seen in the Brassicaceae and Cucurbitaceae.
 Of the Solanaceae we may mention the potato and tomato as most prone to diseases from dampness and excess water, of which blight is perhaps the most prominent example.

 There are some problems with flowering, especially from the effects of cold weather, which delays the flowering or causes difficulties with the pollination of the plants.
-In grains and pulses pollination occurs by wind and often in rainy weather wind is absent, which may account for crop losses.
+In grains and pulses, pollination occurs by the wind and often in rainy weather wind is absent, which may account for crop losses.
 In Solanaceae, Brassicaceae and Cucurbitaceae, pollination occurs by either bees and butterflies or is forced by humans, such as in tomatoes and pumpkins.
 During rainy weather, pollination may be problematic.

 Spots with red edges, such as halo spot, rust, blight, small, round, yellowish-brown rust spots.
 Red spots as in rust.